 - 310-acre greenfield development site on east side of Winterset.
-Currently undergoing site master planning with the possibility of becoming an Iowa Certified Site. - 1.4-acre retail or multi-family housing redevelopment site on North John Wayne Drive.
+Currently undergoing site master planning with the possibility of becoming an lowa Certified Site. - 1.4-acre retail or multi-family housing redevelopment site on North John Wayne Drive. - An expansion project has been planned and approved for Winterset Municipal Airport, adjacent to the Zone.